Ohtuproju2021syksy/Discord-Bot-better/documentation/setupmainbot.md

 ## Create your bot

-Before you can create a Discord bot, you need to creat yourself Discord account.
-You can do this on [Discord Website](https://discord.com/).
-If you already have the the account, just login.
+Before you can create a Discord bot, you need to creat yourself Discord account and server.
+If you don´t have it yet, see instructions over [here](./discordserver.md).
+If you already have the the account and server, login to your account.

-At this point it also good to have your Discord server created.
-You can do this on Discord pressing the plus icon on left bar.
-You also need to set from your account setting "Manage Server" permissions on.

 Next go to the [developers application page](https://discord.com/developers/applications) and follow these instructions.